 Repeat for each datafile.
 Make sure they are all saved together in one folder.

 Close Chemstation.
-(Important, if you are using AMDIS with .D files.)
+(Important to do this, if you are using AMDIS with .D files.)

 Another option for automatic library search report exportation is to use the command under “Export Reports” tab: “Library search report for selected folder”. this function will automatically export every raw data file within the selected folder.
 And a csv file will generated under each .D directory.
 In later step in massomics pipeline, the software will use these csv files directly to generate the sub library.